What We Do

 -

-Clerk – the PC employs a part-time clerk to overlook the clerical and admin role of the council and to advise the councillors on procedure.
+Clerk – the PC employs a part-time clerk to undertake the clerical and admin role of the council and to advise the councillors on procedure.

 -

 Elections – parish councillors are elected every 4 years and are unpaid.
 Between elections casual vacancies may be filled by co-option.
-In recent years no councillors have claimed any expenses, although they are perfectly entitled to.
 The PC elects a Chair and Vice-Chair annually from within the council.

 -

-Grants – the PC can source grants for parish assets and give small grants to external organisations e.g. Air Ambulance, Citizens Advice Bureau, etc.
+Grants – the PC can source grants for parish assets and give small grants to external organisations .

 -